Albert Bedane

 Albert Gustave Bedane (1893–1980) lived in Jersey during the German occupation during World War II, and provided shelter to a Jewish woman and others, preventing their capture by the Nazis.
+In 2010, Bedane was posthumously named a British Hero of the Holocaust.

+Life

-He was born in Angers in France in 1893 and lived in Jersey from 1894.
-He served in the British Army 1917-1920 and was naturalised as a British subject by the Royal Court of Jersey in 1921.
-By profession he was a masseur/physiotherapist.
+Albert Bedane was born in Angers in France in 1893 and lived in Jersey from 1894.
+He served in the British Army, 1917-1920, and was naturalised as a British subject by the Royal Court of Jersey in 1921.
+By profession he was a masseur/physiotherapist, running a physiotherapy clinic from his home in Roseville Street, St Helier.

+During the German occupation of the Channel Islands, some of the Germans came to his clinic for treatment.
+Bedane was also using his home to shelter an escaped French prisoner of war, three escaped Soviet slave labourers and a Dutch Jewish woman, Mrs Mary Richardson, who was married to a local man, Captain Richardson.
+For 2 1/2 years, Mary Richardson lived in the cellar and attic of Bedane's house.
+Beneath his clinic there was a three-roomed cellar, which he used to shelter those who had sought refuge.
+By asking for payment in food rather than money from his clients, Bedane managed to feed everyone without arousing suspicion.

+Recognition

 In 1966 the Soviet government presented Albert Bedane (along with other Jersey resistance activists who had helped and sheltered escaped Soviet slave-workers) with a gold watch.
-On 4 January 2000, Albert Bedane was recognised as Righteous Among the Nations.
+On 4 January 2000, Albert Bedane was posthumously recognised as Righteous Among the Nations.